Jennifer Pierro - Co-Founder

 I am the Mom to a 8lb Morkie named Roma.
 I am an avid cyclist, runner, athlete, marathon competitor, love all things fitness, animal lover, foodie, photographer, love spending time with family, friends & love traveling the world (Italy being my favorite) and exploring different cultures.

 "Only as high as I can reach can I grow, Only as far as I seek can I go, Only as deep as I look can I see, Only as much as I dream can I be" - Karen Raven

 Ken Wolf - Co-Founder & Artistic Director

-Ken Wolf is the co-founder and artistic Director of Manhattan Rep and the author of over 20 plays.
-He has also directed over 50 productions including The Tempest, A Midsummer Night’s Dream, The Three Sisters, Tales of Terror, Men, The Match Game, Le Cygne, The Living Room, War in a Golf Cart, Past Perfect, A Model T in the Amazon, The BIGOT, Medicine, The Accidental Christmas Romance, Ghost, Tonality, The Bridge and Blackout.
+Ken Wolf is the co-founder and Artistic Director of Manhattan Rep and the author of over 20 plays.
+He has also directed over 85 productions including The Tempest, A Midsummer Night’s Dream, The Three Sisters, Tales of Terror, Men, The Match Game, Le Cygne, The Living Room, War in a Golf Cart, Past Perfect, A Model T in the Amazon, The BIGOT, Medicine, The Accidental Christmas Romance, Ghost, Tonality, The Bridge and Blackout.

 As an actor, he has portrayed such roles as Mozart in Amadeus, Vershinin in The Three Sisters, and Biff in The Death of a Salesman.